RobertBeckebans/Quake-III-Arena-D3D11/README.md

 You can find the solution for this in code\win8\Quake3Win8_VS201X.sln.

 - Drop your _baseq3_ directory into the &lt;root&gt; directory.
-Same goes for Team Arena's _missionpack_ directory if applicable.
+Team Arena's _missionpack_ is not yet supported.
 - Build & Run.

 ## Enabling or Disabling Features ##